arke-industries/philotechnica/docs/whatis.md

 </p>

 ## Expand
-1. Exhaustable map objects - thousands of them to drive expansion and prevent gigaturtling.
+1. **Exhaustable map objects.** - thousands of them to drive expansion and prevent gigaturtling.
 You can't just sit on a resource deposit forever, it'll run out eventually.
 Even gas giants, over many many many years!
-2. Politics and Smallgangs(tm) - you can be a loner, but friends let you hold a larger area against massive orgs.
+2. **Politics and Smallgangs(tm).** - you can be a loner, but friends let you hold a larger area against massive orgs.
 A variety of ingame org tools let you keep your line members in the core gameplay loop without spreadsheeting your org structure and responsibilities.

 <p align="center">
   <figure>